Last Updated on November 8, 2022.

 - Stress can be caused by a variety of reasons so it is important to understand the general nature of hedgehogs in order to provide the best environment for them.

 - Certainly some level of stress is unavoidable but constant stress is certainly not good for animals or humans alike.

 - Signs and symptoms of stress can include “nervousness”, “grouchiness”, or change in stools.

-- Hedgehogs have extremely good hearing so sounds that we don’t notice may be extremely noxious to your pet.
+- Hedgehogs have extremely good hearing so sounds that we don’t notice may be extremely obnoxious to your pet.

-- Ways hedgehogs are handled can also be stressful.
+- The different ways hedgehogs are handled can also be stressful.
 Not all hedgehogs make good classroom pets or educational animals.

 - Attention and environmental enrichment will both contribute to increased happiness and better health.

 - Animals that are left alone with little care or attention and in a small space are less active and tend to have more health complications.

 - We recommend holding your hedgehog for a minimum of 30 minutes per night and a maximum of 4 hours per night.
 They can be out of their cage longer, but need time to explore and run.

 - Animals that are handled daily are more likely to remain sociable and can be more easily examined for minor problems that need attention before they become severe and/or even incurable problems.